nl3769/CCA_DL_TOOLS/README.md

 * speckleTracking
 * textureImprovment

+The deep learning part has been implemented in pytorch.
+See the *requirements.txt* file to install all packages.

 # SIMULATION
 All this code run in *matlab* and *cuda*.
 For one simulation, the process is as follow:
 1. Make phantom.